 Maybe you are in a meeting or completing tasks related to a sensitive project.
 There are times when you just can’t be disturbed at work.

 If you returned to work at the office and have an assistant, you can ask them not to let anyone interrupt you for a determined time, or you can post a notice on your door.
 But what can you do to stop people from calling your direct line without missing messages that might be important to follow up on later?

 This is just one scenario where the “Do Not Disturb” feature could help.
 As mentioned above, once activated, any calls that come into your number will be routed directly to your voicemail without causing your phone to ring.
 This capability ensures that you have control over when you are interrupted by calls.

 Here are just a few other ways to leverage the “Do Not Disturb” feature on your phone.

-If you’re in an important meeting, you don’t need your phone to ring in the middle of it and throw everything off.
+If you are attending an important meeting, whether face-to-face or online, you don’t want your phone to ring in the middle of it and cause everyone to lose their focus.